the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/research-software-engineering/research-software-engineering-casestudy.md

 I feel the RSE Asia Association would expand more and include more representatives across the Asian region in the future.
 We are also planning to set up a Working Group and an Advisory Board for RSE Asia.

-_This case study in the form of an open interview was originally written during the Turing Way book Dash in May 2022.
+_This personal story in the form of an open interview was originally written during the Turing Way book Dash in May 2022.
 We acknowledge all the people who contributed their time for asking the questions: Arielle Bennett, Carlos Martinez, Elisa Rodenburg, Emma Karoune, Esther Plomp, and Lena Karvovskaya (names are in alphabetical order); and Saranjeet Kaur Bhogal for writing the answers._